-Clark has specific policies for sexual offenses as it applies to Clark community members.
+Clark has specific policies for sexual offenses as they apply to Clark community members.
 Clark’s policies, standards, and regulations are written below.
 Understanding the community standards will help you navigate your time here at Clark and provide guidance.

 Scope of Sexual Offenses Policy

 This Student Sexual Offenses Policy is enforced by the Title IX Coordinator and applies to any instance in which any Clark student (undergraduate or graduate) is alleged to have engaged in a sexual offense against anyone (e.g., a student, employee, or third party such as a visiting athlete, guest speaker, or contractor), regardless of the complainant's or respondent's sex, sexual orientation, or gender identity.
 The University will respond to any complaint of student sexual offenses, including conduct alleged to have occurred during breaks, study abroad, leaves of absence, or periods of dismissal, whether on or off campus.

 - Effective, clear consent is defined as a freely and affirmatively communicated willingness to participate in sexual activity, expressed either by words or clear, unambiguous actions.

 - It is the responsibility of the initiator of the sexual activity to ensure that they have the other person's consent to engage in sexual activity.
 Consent to sexual activity may be withdrawn at any time, as long as the withdrawal is communicated clearly.
 Consent cannot be assumed because of the existence of a dating relationship between the persons involved or due to the existence of a previous sexual relationship between the persons.

 - Silence, in and of itself, cannot be interpreted as consent.

 - Consent must be present throughout the sexual activity by all parties involved.

 - Consent to one form of sexual activity does not imply consent to other forms of sexual activity.

 - The respondent or complainant's use of alcohol or other drugs does not diminish the respondent's responsibility.